Kau (commercial guild): Decline

-In the early days of the Taiwan under Japanese rule, the Japanese government continued to trade with Xiamen and other places in Fujian through local Jiao pipelines.
-It was not until the outbreak of the Second Sino-Japanese War in 1937 that the Japanese government restricted trade with China's coastal ports, which in turn affected the contraction of Hangjiao export trade volume.
+In the early days of the Taiwan under Japanese rule, the Japanese government continued to trade with Xiamen and other places in Fujian through local Kau pipelines.
+It was not until the outbreak of the Second Sino-Japanese War in 1937 that the Japanese government restricted trade with China's coastal ports, which in turn affected the contraction of Kau export trade volume.
 After 1949, there was a prolonged military confrontation between the two sides of the Taiwan Strait, which led to future decline and even dissolution.
-However, due to the frequent merging of office guilds organized by Hangjiao organizations for use in temples, a few Hangjiao organizations, such as the Penghu Shuixian Temple in Penghu and the Narcissus Palace in Tainan, still have preserved the original sacrificial functions of Hangjiao organizations to this day.
+However, due to the frequent merging of office guilds organized by Kau organizations for use in temples, a few Kau organizations, such as the Penghu Shuixian Temple in Penghu and the Narcissus Palace in Tainan, still have preserved the original sacrificial functions of Kau organizations to this day.